 Managing money is a skill you can teach kids at a very young age.
-Instilling some good money habits early could prevent your kids from joining the masses stuck in a dangerous debt cycle or on the verge of financial disaster.
+Teaching kids to be responsible with money can prevent your kids from joining the masses stuck in a dangerous debt cycle or on the verge of financial disaster.

 You can set a good example for kids by showing them how you make an effort to shop around, compare prices, and delay gratification so that you are buying things you actually need.
 Educating kids about how to make smart spending decisions will help them recognize the difference between buying something after seeing an advertisement for it or hearing about it from a friend, versus seeking out a good deal based on a real need.
 Teaching children about money often starts with parents.

-#3: Saving money for the future
+Raising money smart kids that save money for the future

 How do you help kids learn smart money habits?
 We’d love to hear your thoughts the comments below.